samson-ailabs/SoviaMate/README.md

 SoviaMate is licensed under the [Apache License 2.0](LICENSE).

+## Collaborators

+If you are interested in collaborating, please reach out to us at [contact@soviamate.com](mailto:contact@soviamate.com).

 ## Acknowledgments

 SoviaMate leverages cutting-edge research in speech processing and natural language understanding.
 Special thanks to the open-source community for providing tools and inspiration.